 This is where Protobuf simplifies your activity even more.
 The same

 = 1 parts indicate how each field is identified in the serialized output and provide backward compatibility.
 As your application upgrades to newer versions, make sure to not reuse numbers for new fields but to keep increasing the

 protobuf:"bytes..." elements.
 The messages to create a game can be declared in Protobuf similarly as:

 Enter Ignite CLI

-When Starport creates a message for you, it also creates the gRPC definitions and Go handling code.
+When Ignite CLI creates a message for you, it also creates the gRPC definitions and Go handling code.
 It is relatively easy to introduce Protobuf elements into your chain using commands like the following:

 If you want to dive straight into coding your chain, go to My Own Chain for more details on using Ignite CLI.